Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 Depending on your niche, your profile may or may not come up in the top results (or even the first page), but as long as the keywords are there, it’ll still be easier to find.

-You can include relevant SEO keywords in your:
+Apart from the summary, you can include relevant SEO keywords in your:

 • Headline.